DanThiffault/url_validator/README.markdown

 ---

 URL validator makes possible check URI with different charset like: www.詹姆斯.com .
-For each setted variable to check, it generates the dynamic method called `variable_normalized`, which return internationalized format of URI.
-For exmaple `www.詹姆斯.com => www.xn--8ws00zhy3a.com`.
-This gem is using [addressable](http://github.com/sporkmonger/addressable) gem for internationalizing and beyond regexp for checking valid URI.
+This gem is using [addressable](http://github.com/sporkmonger/addressable) gem for internationalizing.
+This gem checks to make sure a top level domain is being set.
 See in spec kind of valid/invalid URI.

 ## Installation ##